 Exceptional Quality Precious Gemstones at AfricaGems - Loose Precious Gemstones Like Alexandrite, Blue Sapphire, Pink Sapphire, Emerald and Ruby Fine Quality Gems

-This Interesting No Heat GIA Color Change Genuine Sapphire Gemstone Displays A Rich Violet Purple to Blue Color Change, Excellent Clarity, Cut And Life.
-A Beautiful Stone In A Very Desirable And Hard To Find Shape And Size, Super Bright And Lively, Unheated With A GIA Cert.
+This Genuine Sapphire Gemstone Displays A Vivid Intense Medium Rich Cornflower Blue, Excellent Clarity, Cut And Life.
+A Gorgeous Stone In A Super Hard To Find Shape And Cut, Super Bright And Lively, Unheated With A GIA Cert.

 Note For A Personal Detailed Description Of This Beautiful Gemstone, Including Video, Please Contact Us And It Will Be Quickly Provided To You.